immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 function onSessionStarted(session) {
   xrSession = session;
-  // First request an unbounded frame of reference. xrSession.requestReferenceSpace('unbounded').then((referenceSpace) => {
+  // First request an bounded-floor frame of reference. xrSession.requestReferenceSpace('bounded-floor').then((referenceSpace) => {
     xrReferenceSpace = referenceSpace;
   }).catch(() => {
-    // If an unbounded reference space is not available, request an eye-level
+    // If a bounded-floor reference space isn't available, request a local-floor
-    // frame of reference as a fallback and adjust the experience as necessary. return xrSession.requestReferenceSpace('eye-level').then((referenceSpace) => {
+    // reference space as a fallback and adjust the experience as necessary. return xrSession.requestReferenceSpace('local-floor').then((referenceSpace) => {
       xrReferenceSpace = referenceSpace;
     });
   })